2022 National League Wild Card Series: Game 1

 In the top of the first inning, Max Scherzer was greeted with a two-run home run by Padres first baseman Josh Bell.
 That would be the theme of the night for Scherzer, who gave up four home runs on the night.
 Scherzer was the second pitcher to allow at least seven runs and four home runs in a postseason game, joining Gene Thompson who did it in the 1939 World Series against the Yankees.
 Trent Grisham added a solo shot in the second inning.
 Jurickson Profar's three-run homer off the right field foul pole in the fifth inning broke the game open for the Padres.
-The next batter, Manny Machado, capped the Padres' scoring with a solo home run.
+Two batters later, Manny Machado, capped the Padres' scoring with a solo home run to knock Scherzer out of the game.

-Padres starter Yu Darvish worked out of jams in the first and second inning but proceeded to settle in as the game went along.
+Padres starter Yu Darvish worked out of jams in the first and second innings but proceeded to settle in as the game went along.
 He finished with seven innings pitched and one run allowed, which came via a Eduardo Escobar solo home run in the bottom of the fifth.

 Game 2

 The early innings of Game 2 were a back-and-forth affair.
 The Mets took 1–0 and 2–1 leads against Padres starter Blake Snell, but the Padres would answer against Mets starter Jacob deGrom to tie the game each time.
 The Mets, however, would take the lead for good in the bottom of the fifth inning after Pete Alonso's first career postseason home run gave them a 3–2 lead.
 DeGrom would limit the Padres to just two runs in his six innings of work.

 In an unconventional move by Mets manager Buck Showalter, Mets closer Edwin Díaz was called on to enter the game in the top of the seventh inning.
 Díaz would pitch a scoreless seventh inning before the Mets added four insurance runs against the Padres bullpen in the bottom half of the inning to extend the Mets' lead to 7–2.
 Díaz would record two outs in the top of the eighth inning before giving way to Adam Ottavino.
-Ottavino completed the eighth inning, but began to falter after recording two outs in the ninth inning, eventually walking in a run after the Padres had loaded the bases.
+Ottavino completed the eighth inning but began to falter after recording two outs in the ninth inning, eventually walking in a run after the Padres had loaded the bases.
 Showalter called on Seth Lugo to record the final out of the game against Josh Bell, who represented the tying run at the plate with the Mets holding a 7–3 lead.
 Lugo would induce a groundout to record his first career postseason save and even the series at one game apiece.

 Game 3

 Joe Musgrove pitched seven scoreless innings of one–hit ball and Padres hitters scored six runs off of Chris Bassitt and the Mets bullpen as they advanced to the National League Division Series to face the Dodgers.
-With the loss, the Mets were the first 100-win or more team to fail to reach the Division Series since the Division Series was implemented in 1995.
+With the loss, the Mets were the first 100+ win team to fail to reach the Division Series since the Division Series was implemented in 1995.